 Arizona Muse and DIRT

 Return to Nature was inspired by the words of environmentalist and sustainability consultant Arizona Muse, and now supports her charitable organisation, Dirt, the foundation for the regeneration of the earth.
-For every bag sold, between £5 and £10 will be donated to the independent organisation.
+For every bag sold, up to £10 will be donated to the independent organisation.

 Challenged by the idea of a zero-waste future, and inspired by the circularity of nature, the vision for Return to Nature took two years to realise.
 The journey to create this collection of bags involved seeking out tanneries who could offer fully traceable skins, tracking down craftspeople who have developed pioneering tanning and finishing methods, and finding ways to make straps adjustable and bags secure without using any hardware.

-The leather used in the Return to Nature collection uses a pioneering tanning and finishing method, developed with Richard Hoffmans (est. 1899) and Nera Tanning, resulting in a product that is chrome, heavy-metal and aldehyde-free – and thus able to biodegrade.
+The leather used in the Return to Nature collection uses a pioneering tanning and finishing method, developed with Richard Hoffmans (est. 1899) and Nera Tanning, resulting in a product that is chrome, heavy-metal and aldehyde-free – and thus able to biodegrade and compost.
 The skins are sourced from Scan-Hide Swedish farms with some of the highest standards of animal welfare.
 The hides are tanned with zeology, an innovative new way of tanning that replaces chrome (which hinders biodegradability) with zeolite.
 The leather is heavy metal and aldehyde-free.
-It refrains from the use of PU coatings, and is finished instead with liquid silk to allow the bag to biodegrade and compost.
+It refrains from the use of PU coatings, and is finished instead with Activated Silk™ Technology to allow the bag to biodegrade and compost.
 In independent testing, the Return to Nature leather biodegraded only 10% slower than pure collagen – in other words, it breaks down nearly as quickly as untanned skin.
 When industrially composted, the leather was found to actually nourish the soil, delivering 20% stronger plant growth than a control compost.
 So not only can this bag never add to landfill, but at the end of its life, it will Return to Nature.